 22. Get in the face of St Paul's Cathedral

 One New Change, London EC4M

-Take the lift to the top of the shopping centre and discover a roof terrace with a spectacular view – with St Paul's Cathedral almost within touching distance. the Roof Terrace is pen to the public seven days a week from 6am to midnight.
+Take the lift to the top of the shopping centre and discover a roof terrace with a spectacular view – with St Paul's Cathedral almost within touching distance.
+The Roof Terrace is open to the public seven days a week from 6am to midnight.
 It's free - and there's plenty of space to enjoy your own a picnic up there – but there's also a restaurant and bar if you want to make an afternoon or evening of it.

 23. A long tunnel in the middle of the countryside

 Standedge Tunnel & Visitor centre

 In the heart of the Pennine countryside, Standedge is the longest canal tunnel in Britain and makes a great family day out, with free entry to the visitor centre and regular falconry displays and boat trips through the tunnel.